onedr0p/cluster-template/README.md

 ### 🔹 Flux

->IDEA/WIP: Provide an overview of how Flux works in the context of this project, e.g. directory structure, kustomizations and "fluxtomizations", dependencies etc. A bit like [this](https://jjgadgets.tech/pages/flux-repo-structure) but more high level.
-And maybe a brief how-to for basic operations.

 ~

 ### 🤖 Renovatebot

->DRAFTING NOTE: Subsection reworded given Renovate's importance.

 [Renovatebot](https://www.mend.io/renovate/) will scan your repository and create PRs for out-of-date dependencies it finds.
 Merging a PR will cause Flux to apply the change to your cluster.
 If a change causes issues it can be easily rolled back by reverting the relevant commit.